warpaltarpers/alexa-skill-redhawksfacts/README.md

 A skill for Amazon's personal assistant Alexa that will tell you facts about Miami University (Oxford, OH).

+## Contributing

+Please read CONTRIBUTING.md for the code of conduct, and the process for submitting pull requests.

 ## Versioning

 I use [SemVer](http://semver.org/) for versioning.